Keynes family: History

 The earliest documented person in England bearing the name was William de Cahaignes from Normandy who was born around 1035.
-Of another Norman William de Cahaignes (born around 1060 and probably his son), Katharine Keats-Rohan writes:- "Norman, from Cahaignes, Calvados, arr.
-Vire, cant.
-Aunay-sur-Odon.
+Of another Norman William de Cahaignes (born around 1060 and probably his son), Katharine Keats-Rohan writes:- "Norman, from Cahaignes, Calvados, arrondissement Vire, canton Aunay-sur-Odon, although in fact the place in Calvados is called Cahagnes and confused with Cahaignes in the Eure département.
 Major tenant of Robert, Count of Mortain (half-brother of William the Conqueror) in several Domesday counties.
-He was Sheriff of Northamptonshire in 1086, and again in the early years of Henry I. His widow Adelicia made a grant for his soul to Lewes priory, with the assent of their son Hugh (Mon.
+He was Sheriff of Northamptonshire in 1086, and again in the early years of Henry I. His widow Adelicia (Alis, Alice) made a grant for his soul to Lewes priory, with the assent of their son Hugh (Mon.
 Ang. v,14).
 His lands were divided between his three sons, of whom Hugh held the forest of Northamptonshire in 1129/30."

-Surname derivatives
+Variant forms of the surname

-Surname variants include "Koine", "De Keynes", "Keynes", "de Cayenes", "Caynes", "Caines", "Cheyney", "Cheney", "Chaney", "Chaineis", "Cahaignes", "Casneto", "Caisned", "Casineto".
+Surname variants include Koine, De Keynes, Keynes, de Cayenes, Caynes, Caines, Cahaignes.
+The forms Casneto, Caisned, Casineto, Cheyney, Cheney, Chaney, Chaineis result of a confusion with a place called Chesney (from Late Latin Cassineto "oak grove") cf. modern French chênaie "oak grove".

 Places in England bearing the name Keynes

 The following places were named after the de Cahaignes or Keynes family who held many manors in the years following the Norman Conquest: